LubinKerhuel/hugo/content/post/pitot-build/index.md

 #### Other flight inputs

+Plane was equipped with two GPS chip:

+- one uBlox M8N GPS and
+- - one MTK3339.

-GPS trace of the flight with a uBlox M8N GPS.
-Another trace done with a MTK3339 GPS is available map is open with Google MAP.
-The MTK3339 seems much less precise than the uBlox GPS on this example.
-KML file can be opened with Google Earth to get a 3D view.
+The uBlox trace presented on the map below is better than the MTK trace.
+The uBlox chip was used for the curves above.
+The MTK trace can be shown on the map by opening the [google map link](https://www.google.com/maps/d/u/0/embed?mid=1-K7dsmfbMCDL3IQK1z3IEtSduB2OWXr9).
+KML file can be opened with Google Earth to get a 3D view of the trace.
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1-K7dsmfbMCDL3IQK1z3IEtSduB2OWXr9" width="640" height="480"></iframe>